-Intel is holding its big Intel Vision hybrid event this week, and during the first day, company officials made several important announcements.
+Intel held its big Intel Vision hybrid event this week, and during the first day, company officials made several important announcements.
+(Update: You can now watch Intel Vision 2022 highlights on demand.)

 Intel Vision 2022 opened with a keynote event that featured Intel leaders including CEO Pat Gelsinger.
 Over some 2 hours, they announced advancements across silicon, software and services.